DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 .embedded-demo({ "path": "scheduler-grouping/basic", "showThemeSelector": true })

-## Group Orientation
+## Vertical Group Orientation

-Use `GroupingState`'s `groupOrientation` property to switch between `Vertical` and `Horizontal` group orientations depending on view name.
-The example below illustrates this:
+Groups are arranged horizontally (one next to another).
+To arrange them vertically (one _under_ another), set the `GroupingState`'s `groupOrientation` property to `Vertical`.
+You can use different group orientations for different views, as we do in the following example:

 .embedded-demo({ "path": "scheduler-grouping/group-orientation", "showThemeSelector": true })